 What to serve with fried chicken

-Since this is classic Southern fried chicken, we highly recommend classic sides like buttermilk biscuits, mac and cheese, and potato salad be served alongside this crispy, finger-licking chicken.
+Since this is classic Southern fried chicken, we highly recommend classic sides like Southern buttermilk biscuits, skillet mac and cheese, and classic potato salad be served alongside this crispy, finger-licking chicken.

 A man holding tongs in front of a skillet making southern pan-fried chicken, which is bubbling in the pan